nordic-institute/X-Road-REST-UI/doc/UseCases/uc-member_x-road_use_case_model_for_member_management.md

 **Main success scenario**:

-1. SS administrator selects to add a security server client.
+SS administrator selects to add a security server client ("Add client" button).

-2. SS administrator inserts the X-Road identifier of the client.
+1. SS administrator inserts the X-Road identifier of the client (manually or from the Global list).

-3. System parses the user input: [2.5.1](#251-uc-member_54-parse-user-input);
+- System parses the user input: [2.5.1](#251-uc-member_54-parse-user-input);

-4. System verifies that a client with the inserted identifier does not already exist in the system configuration.
+- System verifies that a client with the inserted identifier does not already exist in the system configuration.

-5. System verifies that an X-Road member with the inserted identifier exists by looking the member up from the global configuration.
+- System verifies that an X-Road member with the inserted identifier exists by looking the member up from the global configuration.

+2. SS administrator generates a new Sign key and its certificate

+- System triggers a request for a new key and and a new certificate

+3. SS Administrator adds the specified Client

-6. System saves the client to the system configuration and sets the status of the client to *saved*.
+4. System saves the client to the system configuration and sets the status of the client to *saved*.

-7. System logs the event “Add client” to the audit log.
+5. System logs the event “Add client” to the audit log.

 **Extensions**:

-3a.
+1a.
 The parsing of the user input terminated with an error.

-  - 3a.1.
+  - 1a.1.
 System displays the termination message of the parsing process.

-  - 3a.2.
+  - 1a.2.
 System logs the event “Add client failed” to the audit log.

-  - 3a.3.
+  - 1a.3.
 SS administrator selects to reinsert the client identifier.
-Use case continues from step 3.
+Use case continues from step 1.

-    - 3a.3a.
+    - 1a.3a.
 SS administrator selects to terminate the use case.

-4a.
+2a.
 A client with the inserted identifier already exists in the system configuration.

   - 4a.1.
 System displays the error message: “Client already exists”.

   - 4a.2.
 System logs the event “Add client failed” to the audit log.

   - 4a.3.
 SS administrator selects to reinsert the client identifier.
-Use case continues from step 3.
+Use case continues from step 1.

     - 4a.3a.
 SS administrator selects to terminate the use case.

-5a.
+3a.
 An X-Road member with the inserted identifier does not exist.

   - 5a.1.
 System prompts the message “The person/organisation 'X' is not registered as X-Road member” (where “X” is the entered identifier) and asks for confirmation for continuing.

   - 5a.2.
 SS administrator selects not to continue and reinserts the client identifier.
-Use case continues from step 3.
+Use case continues from step 1.

     - 5a.2a.
-SS administrator selects to continue.
-Use case continues from step 6.

-    - 5a.2b.
 SS administrator selects not to continue and terminates the use case.

 **Related information**: